 For those who are using this on their spots, please don't - at least, not regularly.
 Regular use of hydrocortisone cream is known to thin the skin.
 I regularly have rosacea on my cheeks and occasionally suffer from contact dermatitis, something that's only reared it's ugly head in the last 6 to 9 months or so.
 I recently suffered my worst bout so far and had to work out what to treat it with without having my usual emergency products with me (SBC Propolis gel, Lavender gel, Avene Cicalfate and Elizabeth Arden Eight hour cream all work for me during mild to moderate 'episodes').
 My face was bright red, inflamed, hot and itchy and because my eyes had puffed up and were deeply lined I looked about 15 years older - not a good look!
 For three days I used just E45 Itch Relief Cream which eased the itch, along with a daily antihistamine tablet and two ibuprofen to ease the inflammation.
 But it was only once I also started applying half a fingertip of 1% Hydrocortisone cream (to cover my entire face and top of neck - always use the smallest amount possible) that my skin turned a corner.
 I've been mixing the hydrocortisone with the E45 Itch Relief Cream to get the benefits of both, lower the hydrocortisone dosage slightly - I hate using any kind of medication unless absolutely necessary - and to make application easier as the hydrocortisone cream on its own is slightly thick.
-After two days of applying both creams twice a day I was able to remove most of my by-now very flaky skin with aqueous cream BP (another skin-thinner!) removed with a warm damp flannel and now by day six I've used my Clarisonic with the gentlest head VERY carefully, applied Decleor Iris Aromessence Oil as my skin really needs the moisture and my skin looks heaps better.
-When my skin is anything like this I limit use of my Clarisonic to twice a week.
+After two days of applying both creams twice a day I was able to remove most of my by-now very flaky skin with aqueous cream BP (another skin-thinner!) removed with a warm damp flannel.
 I've stopped the antihistamine and ibuprofen tablets altogether and should be able to return to my usual skincare regime tomorrow.
-Now I know what works for a severe outbreak I realise I should always carry these two creams in my toiletry bag and also ALWAYS do a patch test with any new skincare.
+Now I know what works for a severe outbreak I realise I should always carry these two creams in my toiletry bag and also ALWAYS do a patch test on my neck with any new skincare.
 Hope this helps other dermatitis sufferers - it's all fairly new to me!

 A week ago I switched to the Vaseline Intesive Mositure cream for a face cream, upon reading rave reviews on here.
 Unfortunately for me, it broke me out incredibly bad - to a point I've never seen my skin react!